GOVTNZ/web-standards/guidance/assessment/tests/a11y/images.md

 1. Find all the images in the content of the page.
 The easiest way to do this is to:

-    * In the Web Developer extension, select "Images"
+    * In the Web Developer extension, select 'Images'.

-    * Check, "Outline All images".
+    * Check 'Outline All images'.

     * This highlights all images in the page content.

 1. Assess each image like this:

-    1. If any image does not have an alt attribute, record a failure and go to the next test.
+    1. If any image does not have an alt attribute, record a failure, noting the reason and go to the next test.

     2. Is the image part of a link?
 If it’s not, move on to step number 3 below.
 If it is, inspect it to view the alt text.
 It must meet one of these criteria: